Gjoll/AutoMate/Readme.md

 This allows an immediate triggering of build tools when a source file has been modified.

 This program is undergoing a lot of changes.
-ANyone is welcome to use it, but at this point in time I would not recommend using it for a production product;
+Anyone is welcome to use it, but at this point in time I would not recommend using it for a production product;
-I would recomment only using this for development projects by users who are comfortable updating their scripts as changes to this tool occur.
+I would recommend only using this for development projects by users who are comfortable updating their scripts as changes to this tool occur, and are comfrotable using software that is not fully tested.

 ## Installation

 dotnet tool install --global Eir.AutoMate --version {version>

-e.g. dotnet tool install --global Eir.AutoMate --version 1.2.0
+e.g. dotnet tool install --global Eir.AutoMate --version 1.3.0

 ## Command Line Option